-Mary has been a nurse for over 30years.
+Mary has been a nurse for over 35 years.
 She began her career working clinically, eventually becoming the director of a critical care unit before transitioning to the hospital home care program, where she continued her leadership roles in home care and hospice, serving as director and later as operational coordinator for 11 offices in the western United States.
 Mary then began a four-year volunteer service with the United States Peace Corps in Romania, where she worked with non-profit non-governmental organizations on capacity building and sustainability which included working collaboratively with national and local leaders to help build quality programs for the elderly and those with mental and physical disabilities.
 Upon returning to the US, Mary worked as a Nurse Educator in her home state of South Dakota, before being selected as part of the first team of Nurse Educators for Uganda in the MGH Global Health Service Project, a partnership between a non-profit called SEED Global Health, the US Peace Corps, and MGH.
 In Uganda, Mary collaborated with, and supported the Department of Nursing faculty at Mbarara University of Science and Technology as a visiting lecturer and leadership mentor, an experience that solidified her love of education and work with vulnerable populations.
-Mary’s affinity for global work lies in her certainty that quality education and continued professional development is the way to strengthen and empower nurses globally, elevating their level of professionalism and respect because, worldwide, nurses make up 50% of the healthcare workforce.
+Mary’s affinity for global work lies in her certainty that quality education and continued professional development is the way to strengthen and empower nurses globally, elevating their level of professionalism and respect because, worldwide, nurses make up over 50% of the healthcare workforce.